shane-kerr/DNSManifesto/README.md

 minimal ability to declare what they can do (limited to UDP buffer sizes and DNSSEC support) or how they are configured.

-This means that servers must infer how the various systems work, which is currently done by repeatedly scanning remote capabilities (e.g. EDNS buffer size adjustment).
+This means that servers must infer how the various systems work, which is currently done by repeatedly scanning remote capabilities (for example EDNS buffer size adjustment).
 The lack of explicit information means that the process is inefficient and occasionally results in very sub-optimal behavior or even complete failure.

 ### Missing Encryption